-Generally, in SQLite views will return rows and columns same like normal table but those are the result set of joining multiple SQLite statements.
-The SQLite views like read-only tables that means it won’t allow to perform any operations like INSERT, UPDATE and DELETE on views.
+Generally, in SQLite views will return rows and columns same as a normal table but those are the result set of joining multiple SQLite statements.
+The SQLite views like read-only tables that means it won’t allow to perform any operations like INSERT, UPDATE, and DELETE on views.

-In simple words we can say that view is a way to pack SQLite query statements into one named object and whenever we request view it will updated data based on SQLite query statements.
+In simple words, we can say that view is a way to pack SQLite query statements into one named object and whenever we request view it will update data based on SQLite query statements.

-Mostly SQLite views are useful in following scenarios
+Mostly SQLite views are useful in the following scenarios

-Now we will see how to create view in detailed manner.
+Now we will see how to create a view in a detailed manner.

-Generally in SQLite we will use CREATE VIEW command to create a VIEW.
-Following is the syntax of creating view using CREATE VIEW command.
+Generally in SQLite, we will use the CREATE VIEW command to create a VIEW.
+Following is the syntax of creating a view using the CREATE VIEW command.